jurf/jurf.github.io/_posts/2023-01-26-monitor-calibration.md

 ---

 [^vga]: I was really surprised at how big the difference in sharpness was when I switched.
 [^luck]: If you are lucky.
 Sometimes neutral is '5' or '0', but in the end, you will have to use your own judgment.
+On my old Samsung monitor, the neutral for contrast and sharpness is somewhere around 60.
 [^colours]:
     Some argue that this should only be done if you _need_ this for your work (i.e. you do photography, graphic design or video editing), but for casual use cases, you should use the full range of colours, so that movies and games are more vibrant.